kntupssa/AnaLaTeX/README.md

 2. In phonological point of view, sounds like `analytic` which is just a linguistic game. =)

 ## Contribution
 If you mind to contribute to this repository and make it more valuable, or found a bug in our codes, don't hesitate and inform us through submit an issue.
 You are welcomed in our community.
+To read the contributing guidelines see [CONTRIBUTING](https://github.com/kntupssa/.github/tree/main/CONTRIBUTING.en.md).